syncfusion-content/windowsforms-docs/WindowsForms/Color-Picker-DropDown/Customization-Settings.md

 ---
 layout: post
-title: Customization Settings in Windows Forms Color Picker DropDown control | Syncfusion
+title: Customization Settings in WinForms ColorPickerDropDown | Syncfusion
 description: Learn about Customization Settings support in Syncfusion Windows Forms Color Picker DropDown (ColorPickerButton) control and more details.
 platform: WindowsForms
 control: ColorPickerButton
 documentation: ug
 ---
-# Customization Settings in Windows Forms Color Picker DropDown (ColorPickerButton)
+# Customization Settings in Windows Forms Color Picker DropDown

 ColorPickerButton displays the ColorUIControl as its dropdown.
 ColorPickerButton has properties to customize the ColorUIControl.
 Refer the [User Guide](/windowsforms/colorui/overview) for ColorUIControl.
 The size for the dropdown, i.e, ColorUIControl can be set using ColorUISize property.